It totally sucks to buy a used iPhone in order to save as much money as you can and end up with a blacklisted iPhone.

 - is reported as stolen or lost to a Carrier by the original owner

-- is flagged as replaced due to an insurance claim or hardware replacement
+- Is flagged as replaced by warranty or illegal hardware replacement

-Every country has its own IMEI Blacklist and some of them even share them together.
-A good example is the USA, Canada, Mexico, Brazil and Puerto Rico which all of them go in with the same Blacklist database.
+Each country has its own blacklist IMEI database and some of them even share them.
+A typical example of this is the US, Canada, Mexico, Brazil and Puerto Rico.

-This means that you will not be able to use this Bad IMEI iPhone inside the country it was blacklisted and use your mobile network or change to any other carrier.
-The same applies to any other country which shares this Blacklist.
+This means that you cannot use this Bad IMEI iPhone inside the country that has been blacklisted with any mobile network unless it is cleaned (As long as the iPhone is not Blacklisted is considered to be CLEAN) The same applies to any other country if it shares this blacklist.

 How to identify how your iPhone got blacklisted

-Of course, I assume that you already have a blacklisted iPhone but even now IMEI Blacklist Check is crucial before proceeding with unlocking or Blacklist Removal.
+Of course, I presume you already have a blacklisted iPhone in your possession, but even now an IMEI Blacklist Check is vital before proceeding with the Unlock or Blacklist Removal.

 How to fix a Blacklisted iPhone